tomwhite007/rename-angular-component/src/rename-angular-component/suffix-removal/README.md

 > **💡 Tip:** This README automatically opens when you run the suffix removal command.
 To disable this behavior, set `renameAngularComponent.showSuffixRemovalReadme` to `false` in your VS Code settings.

-## ⚠️ Note: This feature is Experimental - please make sure you can revert changes using Git before you begin
+## ⚠️ Note: Please make sure you can revert changes using Git before you begin

-In the future, this script will include the ability to run on a single project folder or library, but for now, it applies changes to the entire repo, which can lead to too many namespace collisions on large projects.
-You can follow [this discussion thread for more info](https://github.com/tomwhite007/rename-angular-component/discussions/61).
+This script applies changes to the entire repo, which can lead to too many namespace collisions on large projects.

 Namespace collisions occur when a two Angular files, like UserService and UserComponent have their suffix removed, which results in an import to `inject(User)` inside a class named `User`.
 You can filter these out using the prefix filter described below, but it won't scale very well because of the data-entry required.
+You can follow [this discussion thread for more info](https://github.com/tomwhite007/rename-angular-component/discussions/61).

 ## 🛠️ Usage